 Step 1: Complete the online study abroad application

 Step 2: Fill out a Liability Form.
-Upload your form into the online application or return it to 313 Ambrose Hall.
+Upload your form into the online application or return it to the Center for International Education (Lower Cosgrove).

 Step 3: Submit a $500 deposit to 313 Ambrose Hall.
 Makes checks payable to Seminars International.